zzczjh9/adaptive-controller-for-jackal/README.md

 - **Simulation Environment:** Utilizes ROS and Gazebo to simulate real-world robotics scenarios.
 A custom script based on the BARN Challenge is used for testing.
 - **ROS Communication:** ROS publishers and subscribers handle movement commands and sensor data integration.
 - **Integration with OpenAI Gym:** The simulation environment is compatible with OpenAI Gym for training and testing the adaptive controller.

-## Training Process

-- **Feedback Loop:** Robot actions are adjusted in real-time based on sensor feedback and neural network predictions.
-- **Adaptive Learning:** The system adapts its strategy based on accumulated experience, improving navigation performance over time.
-- **Reward Design:** The reward function penalizes large deviations and rewards improvements in local progress toward the goal.

 ## Training Results